Need You Now (Lady Antebellum song): Chart performance

 The song became the trio's second number one hit on the Hot Country Songs chart dated November 28, 2009, where it stayed for five weeks, making it the first song to hold the number one position for more than four weeks since Taylor Swift's "Our Song" spent six weeks at number one between December 2007 and January 2008.
 No other song would spend more than four weeks at number one until January 2016, when Thomas Rhett's "Die a Happy Man" spent six weeks at the top.

 In the Billboard Hot 100 chart, the song peaked at number two and stayed there for two weeks, making it their highest-charting single on that chart and their first Top 5.
 The song also peaked at No. 2 on the Canadian Hot 100, making it their highest-charting and first Top 5 single there as well.
 "Need You Now" is only the second country song to reach number one on the Billboard Adult Top 40 chart, the first being Faith Hill's "Breathe", which reached that same position in 2000.
 For the Billboard tracking period of March 29 – April 4, 2010, "Need You Now" broke the record held by Hoobastank's hit "The Reason" for most spins in one week on the Adult Top 40 chart.
 The song debuted at No. 28 on the UK Singles Chart in its first week of release.
 It was covered in a live performance for Queen Elizabeth II's Diamond Jubilee Concert in June 2012 by English singers Gary Barlow and Cheryl Cole which saw the song re-enter the UK Charts.
-Over a month later it climbed to No. 15, its highest UK chart position and after 53 weeks in the chart.
+Over a month later, it climbed to No. 15, its highest UK chart position and after 53 weeks in the chart.

 On December 9, 2010, the song was named the No. 2 Hot 100 song of the year by Billboard, behind "Tik Tok" by Kesha, marking the highest position a country song has ever reached since Faith Hill's "Breathe" was ranked No. 1 in the year-end chart of the year 2000.

 In April 2011, "Need You Now" replaced Taylor Swift's "Love Story" as the best-selling country song of all time in the U.S. It is also the second country song to sell over 5 million digital copies (after Swift's "Love Story").
 It has sold over 6 million copies by January 2013, the first country song to do so.
 As of June 2016, it had sold 6.7 million units in the U.S.

 Due to the band winning four Grammys, "Need You Now" debuted at No. 32 on the German Singles Chart in February 2011, 10 months after the digital release of the single.
-Before that happened, the song did not sell enough to enter the chart.
+Before that, the song did not sell enough to enter the chart.